 TOP TIP: Add a drop of lavender essential oil to your night cream for an easy way to use aromatherapy for sleep.

 C is for Camphor

-Camphor Essential oil is one of the great essential oils to help clear sinuses and help with a cough.
+Camphor essential oil is one of the best essential oils to help clear sinuses and coughs.